jundalisay/spblist/content/en/research/poincare/science/chapter-04.md

 dent variable, and complete visual space will appear to us as a physical continuum of four dimensions.
 And so in this there is also a fact of external experiment.
-Nothing prevents us from assuming that a being with a mind likescience and hypothesis
+Nothing prevents us from assuming that a being with a mind like

 ours, with the same sense-organs as ourselves, may be placed in a world in which light would only reach him af-